paulsump/futurama_quiz/README.md

 ## To do

-Font sizes and bold.
 Borders.
-Better more obvious buttons.
+More obvious buttons.
 SnackBar text color.
-check todos
-Check able to run on any device running Android 7 (API 24) or greater.
+Check all TODOs Check able to run on any device running Android 7 (API 24) or greater.
+Font sizes and bold.

 ### Tests to do